Can Artificial Intelligence Chatbots Replace Humans in Psychological Treatment?

 AI experts have warned that AI chatbots still face the same privacy risks as traditional chatbots or any online service that collects personal information from users.
 They hope that countries will soon have strict regulations to protect users from unethical AI practices, enhance data security and ensure consistent healthcare standards.

 AI-powered chatbots are not the answer to the current mental health crisis, as more and more people struggle with severe anxiety and depression.
-But when paired with doctors and other professionals, AI chatbots can be an incredibly useful tool in the journey to mental health.
-Ultimately, humanity should use technology to work with us, not replace us.
+But when paired with doctors and other professionals, AI chatbots can become an incredibly useful tool in the journey to mental health.
+Ultimately, humanity should use technology to work with, not replace, humans.

 According to VNA